Gatwick Airport: Roads

-The airport is accessible from a motorway spur road at junction 9A of the M23, which links to the main M23 motorway 1 mi east at junction 9.
-The M23 connects with London's orbital motorway, the M25, 9 mi north; this provides access to much of Greater London, the South East and beyond, and the M23 is the main route for traffic to (and from) the airport.
-Gatwick is also accessible from the A23, which serves Horley and Redhill to the north and Crawley and Brighton to the south.
+The airport is accessible from a motorway spur road at junction 9A of the M23, which links to the main motorway 1 mi east at junction 9.
+The M23 connects with London's M25 orbital motorway, 9 mi north; this provides access to much of Greater London, the South East and beyond.
+Gatwick is also accessible from the A23, which serves Horley and Redhill to the north, and Crawley and Brighton to the south.
 The A217 provides access northwards to the town of Reigate.
 The airport has long- and short-stay car parks at the airport and off-site, although these are often full in summer.
 Local restrictions limit parking at Gatwick.

-Gatwick has set goals of 40% public transport use by the time annual passenger traffic reaches 40 million (in 2015) and 45% by the time it reaches 45 million.
+Gatwick has set goals of 40% of airport users utilising public transport by the time annual passenger traffic reaches 40 million (in 2015) and 45% by the time it reaches 45 million.